PanDAWMS/panda-docs/docs/source/architecture/server.rst

 .. figure:: images/server_overview.png

-The figure above shows the architecture of the PanDA server on a machine.
-PanDA Web applications are embedded in WSGI daemons running behind an `Apache HTTP server <http://httpd.apache.org/>`_.
+The figure above shows the architecture of the PanDA server on a single machine.
+PanDA Web applications are embedded in
+WSGI daemons running behind an `Apache HTTP server <http://httpd.apache.org/>`_.
 The master Apache process spawns WSGI daemons via `mod_wsgi <https://modwsgi.readthedocs.io/en/master/>`_ in addition to